AndreyB-1859/NeuroBiomark/README.md

 -   3 Classes: Original trainable model, contains Concordant, Discordant and Control classes
 -   2 Classes: Modified trainable model, contain Concordant and Discordant classes, as well as different augmentation techniques.

+# Requirements
+The GUI model has requirements established by the people who created it.
+The trainable models however, do not.
+As such, I developed a workaround of applying the requirements from the GUI model to the trainable ones.
+There are some problems with this approach.
+Firstly, you still have to install 'seaborn' and 'albumentations' packages.
+Secondly, each time the model reads an image file of the cells it gives a warning since it misses some c++ library for metadata recognition.
+And finally, you have to reinstall torch for cuda, as it'll be installed fro cpu.

 # TODO
-- Trainable models contain code for EfficientNet and BasicCNN, it clutters the project and makes it hard to understand what functions to what.
+- [ ] Trainable models contain code for EfficientNet and BasicCNN, it clutters the project and makes it hard to understand what functions to what.
 Better remove them.
-- Big chunk of the project is written sequentially by AI, it would be a good idea to tidy up the code into more manageable files, as well as remove unnecessary duplicated functions.
+- [ ] Big chunk of the project is written sequentially by AI, it would be a good idea to tidy up the code into more manageable files, as well as remove unnecessary duplicated functions.